Head of Planning

 The Planning Law Survey has named Amanda in the national top 20 highest rated planning solicitors for 2018.
 Amanda has acted for a wide range of clients, including private sector developers, national infrastructure providers, residential developers and local authorities.

 Amanda’s planning experience includes planning appeals, heritage legislation, planning enforcement, planning judicial reviews and legal challenges, Development Consent Orders, Section 106 Agreements, Environmental Assessment, Habitat Regulations Assessment and compulsory purchase.
 Examples of planning projects Amanda has dealt with include the following:

 - Acting for Extra MSA Group to help successfully secure planning permission and conclude subsequent statutory agreements for a new £60million motorway service area at junction 45 of the M1;

 - Representing Barratt Homes on a successful planning appeal for a large residential development;

 - Objecting to a Compulsory Purchase Order for the redevelopment of the Ealing Cinema site in Ealing, London;

-Amanda is Chair of the Planning Group of the Leeds, York and North Yorkshire Chamber of Commerce, and a member of the British Chambers of Commerce's Experts Panel on Planning.
+Amanda is Vice President of the Leeds Chamber of Commerce, Chair of the Planning Group of the Leeds, York and North Yorkshire Chamber of Commerce, and a member of the British Chambers of Commerce's Experts Panel on Planning.
 She is also a member of the Leeds Chamber of Commerce's Leadership Group.

 Amanda is an editorial board member of the Journal of Urban Regeneration and Renewal and the Regeneration of Volume of CIPSA/TIS Online.
 She is the author of the British Urban Regeneration Handbook, Planning and Environment Chapter, has published numerous articles and has spoken at professional events organised by the RTPI, TCPI, RICS and others.